 - The Source File for the Article File MUST be saved in either Word or LaTex/RevTex format.

-- For new manuscript submissions ONLY: You can submit a single PDF file of your manuscript for use during the peer-review process.
-Source files for the manuscript and any figures will be required prior to formal acceptance for publication.
+- For new manuscript submissions ONLY: Please submit a single PDF file of your manuscript for use during the initial peer-review process.
+Source files for the manuscript and any figures can be submitted prior to formal acceptance for publication.

 - Submit one file per COMPLETE figure.
 A multi-part/composite figure MUST be submitted as a complete/combined single file with each part labeled appropriately.
 Submission of individual sections of a composite figure is NOT accepted.

 - EPS or TIFF formats preferred.

 - Sized at one-column width (3.25 inches) wherever possible.

 - 300 dpi resolution.
 (Higher resolution files will not improve figure quality but will take longer to load.)